High order solution of Poisson problems with piecewise constant coefficients and interface jumps: Definition of the problem

 Throughout this paper, $\vec{x} = (x_1\/,\,x_2\/,\,\dots) \in \mathbb{R}^\nu\/$ is the spatial vector (where $\nu = 2\/$ or $\nu = 3\/$), $\Delta\/$ is the Laplace operator defined by

-and $\Omega\/$ is an arbitrary, bounded and open, simply connected domain in $\mathbb{R}^\nu\/$.
-This domain is split into two sub-domains, $\Omega^+\/$ and $\Omega^-\/$, by a co-dimension 1 surface $\Gamma\/$ disjoint from the boundary $\partial \Omega\/$.
-The situation we have in mind is best described by a picture: see figure~\ref{fig:problem}(a).
+and $\Omega\/$ is an arbitrary, bounded and open, simply connected domain in $\mathbb{R}^{\nu}\/$, with a piece-wise smooth boundary $\partial \Omega\/$.
+This domain is split into two sub-domains by a co-dimension 1 surface $\Gamma\/$ disjoint from the boundary $\partial \Omega\/$.
+We denote the sub-domain interior to $\Gamma\/$ by $\Omega^-\/$, and the sub-domain exterior to $\Gamma\/$ by $\Omega^+\/$.
+The situation we have in mind is best described by a picture: see figure~\ref{fig:problem}.

-Let $\hat{n}$ denote the unit vector normal to $\Gamma\/$, pointing towards $\Omega^+$ and let $u\/$ be a function defined in a neighborhood of $\Gamma\/$.
+Let $\hat{n}\/$ denote the unit vector normal to $\Gamma\/$, pointing towards $\Omega^+\/$, and let $u\/$ be a function defined in a neighborhood of $\Gamma\/$.
 Then

-denotes the derivative of $u$ in the direction of $\hat{n}$.
+denotes the derivative of $u\/$ in the direction of $\hat{n}\/$.
 Similarly, $\hat{m}\/$ and $u_m\/$ denote the outer normal vector to the boundary $\partial \Omega\/$, and the corresponding directional derivative.